Maleo: Current threats and conservation

 A large number of former nesting sites have been abandoned as a result of egg poaching and land conversion to agriculture.
 Of the 142 known nesting grounds, only 4 are currently considered non-threatened.
 The shrinking and fragmentation of forest habitats on the island pose serious threats to the surviving and future populations of the species.
 Wildfires in 2000 and 2004 cleared large areas of forest and what grew as a result of these fires was not a suitable habitat for the maleo.
 There has also been increasing isolation between non-breeding habitats and coastal breeding grounds as a result of human urban development.
 Because of this, mortality risk associated with moving to breeding grounds has drastically increased.

 Since 1972, this species has been protected by the Indonesian government.
 As of 2005, it is estimated that only 4,000-7,000 breeding pairs currently exist in the wild and these numbers are rapidly declining.
 Due to aforementioned threats, current population numbers, and deemed value of the species, the maleo is evaluated as critically endangered the IUCN Red List of Threatened Species.
 It is listed on Appendix I of CITES.

 In 2009, US-based Wildlife Conservation Society worked with local government to purchase 36 acres of Indonesian beach front property where approximately 40 nests are located in an effort to further conservation efforts and protect this bird.
 The Alliance for Tompotika Conservation works with communities in Sulawesi to educate locals about the maleo's endangered status and prevent the harvesting of eggs.
-The eggs are not a staple food source, but are a popular delicacy.
+The eggs are not a staple food source, but they are a popular delicacy.